loppah/KkthnxbyeElvUI/README.md

 I do not claim that I made these Addons and or claim any of the code but the code I add and modify.
 I am in no way stealing any code nor am I claming this to be my work.
 It is only my edit.

-All credits below to the respected people who made each addon.
+All credits below to the respected people who made/edited/improved each addon.

 ElvUI - Author: Omega1970, Elv